JayCuthrell/jaycuthrell.com/_pages/about.md

 * After my co-op at IBM doing TCP/IP benchmarking in development data centers, I dropped out of graduate school to be a digital nomad.
 * My first consulting roles involved nascent LAMP stacks for web based OAM&P at Nortel using Dell hardware in production data centers and side-gigs with stealth startups.
 * By 1999, I was consulting at Fortune 500 companies while managing software engineers and infrastructure architects for boutique .com consulting firms in state of the art production data centers, peering points, and colo's around the globe.
-* By 2002, I was hired as CTO at NeoNova to digitally transform and grow a business that mangages Internet services and data centers for telecommunications companies.
+* By 2002, I was hired as CTO at NeoNova to digitally transform and grow a business that manages Internet services and data centers for telecommunications companies.
 * By 2007, I was hired as VP, GM, and CTO at Digitel to digitally transform and grow a business that manages converged voice and data services in peering points and data centers for VARs.
 * By 2009, I launched [Cuthrell Consulting LLC](https://cuthrell.com) to revisit my digital nomad roots of consulting, investing, advising startups, and blogging.
 * In 2009, the Acadia and the Virtual Computing Environment coalition are created by Cisco and EMC with additional investments from VMware and Intel.